xiyichen/smplify-x-partial/README.md

 We provide a colab notebook with all required dependencies for fitting: [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/drive/1DboPEEQQTJcHooNiBQ-gNRIo7p0o8t_8#scrollTo=sCUaBPKN7KbX)

-In addition, two sample from the cropped EHF dataset with blended keypoints, ExPose and PIXIE prediction results are provided [here](https://github.com/xiyichen/smplify-x-partial/tree/master/demo) that allows you to reproduce the results in our paper.
+In addition, two samples from the cropped EHF dataset with blended keypoints, ExPose and PIXIE prediction results are provided [here](https://github.com/xiyichen/smplify-x-partial/tree/master/demo) that allows you to reproduce the results in our paper.
 Disclaimer: the EHF dataset is for research purpose only.
 The entire dataset can be downloaded [here](https://smpl-x.is.tue.mpg.de/download.php) after a regrestration.

 ## Dependencies